awsdocs/aws-systems-manager-user-guide/doc_source/patch-manager-troubleshooting.md

 ```
 /var/log/amazon/ssm/patch-baseline-operations/urllib3/util/ssl_.py:369:
 SNIMissingWarning: An HTTPS request has been made, but the SNI (Server Name Indication) extension
 to TLS is not available on this platform.
-This may cause the server to present an incorrect TLS
+This might cause the server to present an incorrect TLS
 certificate, which can cause validation failures.
 You can upgrade to a newer version of Python
 to solve this.
 For more information, see https://urllib3.readthedocs.io/en/latest/advanced-usage.html#ssl-warnings